mjrlgue/hashnode-blogs/cm3wfqtkv000209ky5sbp37eu.md

 * winlogbeat, and more

-For all the beat framework check this link: [https://www.elastic.co/guide/en/beats/libbeat/current/beats-reference.html](https://www.elastic.co/guide/en/beats/libbeat/current/beats-reference.html)
+For all the beat frameworks check this link: [https://www.elastic.co/guide/en/beats/libbeat/current/beats-reference.html](https://www.elastic.co/guide/en/beats/libbeat/current/beats-reference.html)

 Perhaps you may say: there are many tools out there it’s complex!
 Don’t worry Elastic got your back, by making all the beats packaged in one tool called Elastic Agent.